 Let’s compare ghee vs butter in terms of versatility.
 Ghee is a better versatile oil that you can use for preparing all types of dishes.

 But butter has a milky aroma that goes well with desserts more than non-veg dishes.
 You can replace butter with ghee, but you cannot replace ghee with butter in most cases.

 Besides the discussed ghee vs butter differences, there is a steep smell difference between both the products.
 Ghee offers a nutty smell, while butter offers a milky fragrance.

 Ghee is creamy and slightly granular in texture, but butter is always silky smooth in its consistency.

 If we compare ghee vs butter, it is proven that ghee offers better benefits than butter.
 But only grass fed ghee offers you these four benefits.
-For optimum ghee benefits to enjoy, you must buy ghee from a reliable brand.
-Also, check the manufacturing place of the ghee clarified butter if it is from New Zealand.

 Why New Zealand?

 New Zealand cows can access open pasture year-round, meaning space to roam and follow their natural affinity outdoors.
 The spirit of dairying in New Zealand is the spirit of ingenuity.
 The NZ dairy industry creates more than 1500 products & Milkio ghee is one of them from milk.